joolstorrentecalo/gitlab-foss/doc/user/packages/dependency_proxy/index.md

 ### `Not Found` or `404` error when pulling image

-Errors like these might indicate that the user running the job doesn't have a minimum of the Guest role for the Dependency Proxy group:
+Errors like these might indicate that the user running the job doesn't have a minimum of the Guest role in the Dependency Proxy group:

 - ```plaintext
   ERROR: gitlab.example.com:443/group1/dependency_proxy/containers/alpine:latest: not found